-- i. the importance of the creative arts to the UK economy.
-(109 Billion contributed to UK economy in 2021) - ii. continuing changes in work patterns and work and non-working time - iii. ecological change affecting work and non-work - iv. the fundamental importance of the creative arts.
-Its importance in both physical and mental health, for those that participate, for people who create, wish to create and those who enjoy all forms of creative art - v.
-TUC policy on lobbying for the provision of community hubs with art studios/rehearsal rooms and teaching spaces rooms - vi.
-TUC policy on supporting arts education, at all levels.
-Ensuring equality of opportunity for all disadvantaged groups and proper funding
+- i. the importance of the creative arts to the UK economy (£109bn contributed to in 2021) - ii. continuing changes in work patterns and how that effects work and nonworking time - iii. ecological change affecting work and non-work - iv. the fundamental importance of the creative arts.
+Its importance in both physical and mental health, for those that participate-for people who create, wish to create, and those who enjoy all forms of creative art - v. previously agreed TUC policy on lobbying for the provision of community hubs with Art Studio's/ Rehearsal rooms and teaching spaces rooms - vi. previously agreed TUC policy on supporting arts education, at all levels.
+Ensuring equality of opportunity for all disadvantaged groups and proper funding.

-Congress calls on the General Council to:
+Congress calls on:

-- a.
-Devise a fair and sustainable funding model for arts and heritage and lobby all relevant government bodies for this to be implemented. - b.
-Lobby present and future governments to: - reverse cuts to funding for arts education - develop a coordinated approach to ensure that different areas of government work together to create an overarching art provision policy for the UK in the 21st century.
+- a. the TUC and creative unions to lobby the present and future governments to develop a co-ordinated approach to the creative arts in the UK - b. the TUC to lobby and campaigning to ensure that different areas of government work together to create an overarching art provision policy for the UK in the 21st century.